bogdanlutsenko/fourstayGITversion/ReadME.txt

 change code and push as second branch. after you can do request pull!

-When I clone you project i selected only master, didn't select devop branch (((
+When I cloned you project i selected only master, did not select develop branch (((